arqubusier/AdaDoxygen/README.md

 * EXTENSION_MAPPING - The following must be added in order for AdaDoxygen to work: adb=C++ ads=C++
 * STRIP_FROM_PATH - Only absolute path is supported.
 * HIDE_UNDOC_CLASSES - If set to NO, undocumented packages will be extracted as well.
 * LAYOUT_FILE - Is not used.
-It is overwritten by DoxygenLayout.xml in the src-directory
+It is overwritten by doxygenlayout.xml in the src-directory

 Options that is not listed above is used as usual by Doxygen (or modified with same behaviour by AdaDoxygen)